-- Portable generators, commonly used in the winter as a result of storm-induced power outages, produce odorless and deadly carbon monoxide.
-Follow manufacturer's instructions to prevent death from carbon monoxide.
-Never use a generator indoors. - Be careful when using candles and keep them out of reach of children and pets.
+- Do not use the kitchen stove or oven to heat the home.
+Neither is designed to heat large areas, and the element may fail causing a fire.
+Never leave food cooking on the stove unattended. - Portable generators, commonly used in the winter as a result of storm-induced power outages, produce odorless and deadly carbon monoxide.
+Follow the manufacturer's instructions to prevent death from carbon monoxide.
+Never use a generator indoors. - Be careful when using candles, and keep them out of reach of children and pets.
 Since it is an open flame, never use a candle if oxygen is used in the home.
-Use sturdy candle holders and extinguish upon leaving a room or going to sleep. - Since they are much safer to use than candles, have flashlights ready to use in case of a power outage.
+Use sturdy candleholders and extinguish them upon leaving a room or going to sleep. - Since they are much safer to use than candles, have flashlights ready to use in case of a power outage.

 Smoke alarms should be installed on every level of the home - inside and outside of sleeping areas.
 Also, sleep with the bedroom door closed.
-Closing the door can increase your chance for survival by slowing the spread of fire and smoke.
+Closing the door can increase your chance of survival by slowing the spread of fire and smoke.